Azure/bicep-registry-modules/avm/res/sql/server/README.md

 ### Parameter: `elasticPools.minCapacity`

-Minimal capacity that serverless pool will not shrink below, if not paused
+Minimal capacity that serverless pool will not shrink below, if not paused.

 - Required: No
 - Type: int